 An eligible entity may use CSBG funds for initial intake and eligibility screening for general eligible entity services.
-If an applicant is determined not to meet the CSBG eligibility requirements, but is eligible for other services or benefits provided by the eligible entity or by other organizations or entities that have less restrictive eligibility requirements (such as higher income), CSBG funds may be spent on staff time and related expenses for the intake staff to inform the applicant about the availability of those services or benefits and to refer the applicant to a staff person whose time is paid out of the funding sources for those services and benefits.
+If an applicant is determined not to meet the CSBG eligibility requirements, but is eligible for other services or benefits provided by the eligible entity or by other organizations or entities that have less restrictive eligibility requirements (such as higher income), CSBG funds may be spent on staff time and related expenses for the intake staff to inform the applicant about the availability of those services or benefits and to refer the applicant to a staff person whose time is paid out of the funding sources for those services and benefits for more information about and intake for those services and benefits.